NativeScript/NativeScript-NEXT-Workshop/labs/Lab-2/readme.md

 ### Step #0 - Creating the home.xml shell

 In an effort to keep our app always running, before we can navigate away from the splash screen we will need something to navigate to.
-To get started, let’s create the basic shell of home that we will later redirect our splash screen too.
+To start, let’s create the basic shell of our home screen that we will later redirect our splash screen too.

 **Creating Home**

 1. In our components folder ‘/app/components’ let’s create a new folder called *home* that will contain all of our home’s components.
 2. Every view can have three components.
 The layout (xml), the style (css), and the view’s code (js).
-When those files all have the same root name, in our case *home*, the {N} runtime will load them accordinaly.
+When those files all have the same root name, in our case *home*, the {N} runtime will load them accordingly.
 3. Let’s create those three file that we will need to display our home page:

 * /app/components/home/**home.xml**